modabas/lab-dapr-with-famous-actors-take2/README.md

 WebApi service layer doesn't use orleans client to reach orleans silo, since it can call orleans silo directly since they are hosted in same generic host.

-Publisher and consumer services communicate over Dapr event publishing utilizing outbox pattern over Postgresql databese and Logical Replication.
-Postgres replication messages are processed by a grain service in same Orleans silo as publisher and events are written to RabbitMq by Dapr.
+Publisher and consumer services communicate over Dapr event publishing utilizing outbox pattern over Postgresql database and Logical Replication.
+Postgresql replication messages are processed by a grain service in same Orleans silo as publisher, these messages are written to RabbitMq over Dapr pub/sub.

 ## Microsoft Orleans:
 [Dapr has actor support](https://docs.dapr.io/concepts/faq/#what-is-the-relationship-between-dapr-orleans-and-service-fabric-reliable-actors) based on [Microsoft Orleans](https://dotnet.github.io/orleans/).